-The Tectonics and Internal Earth Processes section of the exam covers the earth’s magnetic field, earthquakes, crust formation, plate tectonics.
+This section of the exam will assess your knowledge of the effect and origin of the earth’s magnetic field, earthquakes, crust formation and, the history of plate tectonics.

-The Earth’s Atmosphere and Hydrosphere section of the exam covers water structure, patterns in water flow, glaciers, ice ages, chemical and physical characteristics of oceans, water movement above and below earth’s surface, and the interrelatedness of atmosphere, hydrosphere and civilization.
+This section of the exam will assess your knowledge of the structure of water, the paths it follows in nature, glaciers, ice ages, chemical and physical properties of oceans, the movement of water above and below the earth’s surface, and the relationship of the atmosphere and hydrosphere with civilization.